 The proposed merger companies would create a giant operator in Portuguese-speaking countries with more than 100 million clients and 30,000 employees.

 It comes during a wave of consolidation in Europe’s telecoms industry as companies battle with increased competition from new players, squeezed margins and large piles of debt.

 But the merger was clouded when the powerful Espirito Santo family’s banking empire crumbled under huge debts this summer, owing PT almost 900 million euros.

 Oi forced its Portuguese partner to sign a new merger agreement after the collapse, cutting its share in the new combined company to around a quarter from the 38 percent originally agreed.

-A Luxembourg court on Friday effectively decided that Rioforte, the main holding company of the Santo’s non-financial assets, would be liquidated, making it less likely the loan would be repaid.
+A Luxembourg court on Friday effectively decided that Rioforte, the main holding company of their non-financial assets, would be liquidated, making it less likely the loan would be repaid.

 Further questions were raised about the merger after Oi’s chief executive, Zeinal Bava, resigned earlier this month at a crucial time for the multi-billion-dollar deal.

 PT shares have plunged more than 30 percent since his departure was announced on October 8.